How Much Do Tradesmen Cost in 2025?

 Bricklayer Hourly Rate

-For small scale constructions, such as building a wall or a shed, which may only take a day to complete, bricklayers will charge around £29 per hour.
-The price, will, of course, vary depending on the company you choose, as sole traders may only charge £16 per hour, while more established business may set prices at £29 per hour.
+For small scale constructions, such as building a wall or outhouse, which may only take a day to complete, bricklayers will charge around £29 per hour.
+The price, will, of course, vary depending on the company you choose, as sole traders may only charge £16 per hour, while more established businesses may set prices at £29 per hour.

 Labourer Hourly Rate